-The Guilford County Board of Education approved moving more than $7 million left over from other Guilford County Schools projects to renovate six high schools to house new career academies.
+The Guilford County Board of Education has approved moving more than $7 million left over from other Guilford County Schools projects to renovate six high schools to house new career academies.

-Citing Julius Monk, the school system’s director of facilities, News & Record reports that Smith and Western Guilford high schools would get the additions.
+Citing Julius Monk, the school system’s director of facilities, the News & Record reports that Smith and Western Guilford high schools would get the additions.

 The preliminary budget calls for spending of $4 million at Smith and $1.2 million at Western.
 Northeast High would see $250,000 in work, while $373,000 at Kearns Academy, $460,000 at Academy at Smith, and about $880,000 at Southeast High School.